Significant-Gravitas/AutoGPT/Server.md

 # Run Auto-GPT as an HTTP server

 A fastapi app is lives in `scripts/app.py`.
-You can start it from the project root by running `uvicorn scripts.app:app --reload`.
+You can start it from the `scripts` folder by running `uvicorn app:app --reload`.
 The app is configured to run on port 8000 by default.
+Running from `scripts` is not ideal since a new `auto_gpt_workspace` folder will be created in the `scripts` folder.
+Ideally you would run it from the project root with `uvicorn scripts.app:app --reload` but currently there's a problem with python imports that prevents it from running.
+Should be fixed soon.

 You should already have uvicorn installed if you ran `pip install -r requirements.txt`.